NerfJohn/Project-RISCII/docs/InstructionSetArchitecture/README.md

 - ADD
 - SUB
 - LBI

+Note that the carry flag "c", while updated for all the above instructions, is only meaningful/valid when the last data operation is a SUB instruction (ie flag "c" only reflects the carry-out status of arithmetic subtraction).

 In general, these flags allow the software to conditionally jump for any comparison of 16-bit numbers.
 For convenience, the below table provides commonly checked conditions: